jorritfolmer/TA-dmarc/README.md

 # TA-dmarc add-on for Splunk

-Add-on for ingesting DMARC aggregate reports into Splunk
+Add-on for ingesting DMARC aggregate reports into Splunk from an IMAP account or local directory, with mitigations against XML, GZ and ZIP-bombs

 ## Install the TA-dmarc add-on for Splunk